Mashyrano/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. A script to add executable to a file
 7. A script to add 114 permissions to file
 8. A script to add execute to all
 9. A scritp to transfere permissions
+10. A script to add directory only permissions